Belval/TextRecognitionDataGenerator/README.md

 It only supports .ttf for now.

 ## What is left to do?
-- Use the `--format` option instead of hard-coded values
 - Save as .png or add it as an option
 - Support generating skewed text
 - Better background generation